dwinston/personal-site/content/posts/the-handle-system-of-persistent-identifiers.md

 (MPAs)](https://www.dona.net/mpas), of which there are currently nine.
 You've likely heard of at least one MPA: the [International DOI Foundation](https://www.doi.org/).

 Each MPA is assigned a number.
-The DOI Foundatation has `10`.
+The DOI Foundation has `10`.
 This is why all DOIs begin with `10.`.
 Each MPA can in turn give a "complete" prefix (everything before the `/`) to a so-called "naming authority".
-The DOI Foundation gave the [Nature Publishing Group](https://www.nature.com/) (now [Springer Nature](https://www.springernature.com/)) `10.1038`, for example, who in turn can create as many local names as they'd like, such as `10.1038/sdata.2016.18`.
+The DOI Foundation[^doi-ras] gave the [Nature Publishing Group](https://www.nature.com/) (now [Springer Nature](https://www.springernature.com/)) `10.1038`, for example, who in turn can create as many local names as they'd like, such as `10.1038/sdata.2016.18`.